 - Processes and best practices for community engagement and community-university partnerships

 - Areas of focus that inform the development of Gephardt Institute programs, resources, and strategy.

 The CAC aims to infuse community voice into the planning, decision-making, and operations of the Gephardt Institute; support transparency and communication about the university’s community engagement goals, activities, and outcomes; and foster accountability, trust and capacity for effective partnerships between Washington University and the greater St. Louis community.

-The CAC will consist of 11-15 members who represent organizations serving communities in the St. Louis region.
-Members will reflect a diversity of perspectives, work experience, professional training, and social identities.
-Members will serve two-year terms with an option to continue for an additional year.
+The CAC consists of representatives from organizations serving communities in the St. Louis region.
+Members reflect a diversity of perspectives, work experience, professional training, and social identities.

 - Priority access to one-on-one consultations and technical assistance with Gephardt Institute staff (e.g., exploring additional WashU connections with students, faculty, or staff, or opportunities for capacity building).

 - Access to discounted Brown School Professional Development sessions.

 - Regular opportunities to receive information and provide feedback on Gephardt Institute community engagement priorities, progress, and outcomes.